gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

     class INDEX,R2 good
 ```

-The probe terminates without a bounds check because the candidate's own id is always in the map, so the walk always
-lands on a filled slot: a `count` of one means the element owns its id alone.
-The map is cached on the tree and thrown
-away the moment the tree mutates, together with the element index it sits beside, so a stale count can never anchor a
-path on an id that a later edit duplicated.
-Building an index once and dropping it on write is the standard shape of
-this kind of cache, and it is worth reaching for whenever a per-item check secretly rescans the whole collection.
+The candidate's id is present, so probing must reach a filled slot and needs no bounds check.
+A count of one proves
+uniqueness.
+A tree mutation discards this map and the adjacent element index, preventing stale counts.
 The
-six-thousand-id document went from 112 milliseconds to 0.9, and `css_path` now runs about five times faster than
+six-thousand-id document falls from 112 to 0.9 milliseconds, about 125 times faster. `css_path` now takes one fifth of
-libxml2's `getpath` where it used to trail.
+libxml2's `getpath` time.

+The cache lifetime forms part of the answer.
+An id that occurs once can become duplicated after an edit.
+Retaining the
+old count would then produce a selector that matches two elements.
+Invalidating both indexes on mutation makes the next
+read rebuild them for the new tree.
+The first `css_path()` call pays O(N), and subsequent paths pay for the id
+characters instead of rescanning the collection.

 {{< id-locator >}}

-### Recycling the wrapper objects

-Every node a query returns is a Python object wrapping a C tree node.
-A `find_all` over a large page builds thousands of
-them, and they die as soon as the caller is done iterating.
-Allocating and freeing a Python object is not free: it walks
+### A free list removes repeated allocations

+Query results wrap C tree nodes in Python objects.
+A large `find_all` creates thousands of wrappers that die after
-the allocator's [free list](https://en.wikipedia.org/wiki/Free_list), and on a free-threaded build it takes a lock.
+iteration.
+Allocation visits Python's [free list](https://en.wikipedia.org/wiki/Free_list); a free-threaded build also

-I noted earlier that the tokenizer reuses its buffers rather than freeing them.
-The query layer does the same for whole
-objects, with a small free list.
-When a node wrapper is deallocated it is parked on the list instead of released, and
-the next wrap revives it:
+takes a lock.
+The default build parks deallocated wrappers on a local free list and revives them for later results:

+The first result obtains a wrapper through `tp_alloc`.
+Deallocation releases the tree handle, then stores the wrapper
+instead of returning its 32 bytes to Python's allocator.
+The next query restores the object header with `PyObject_Init`
+and attaches another C node.
+Iteration moves wrappers between live results and this pool.

 ```c
 static void node_dealloc(PyObject *self) {